iamdempa/challenge/README.md

 # TLDR;

-Simply deploy the application on `Kubernetes`
+You can siimply deploy the application on `Kubernetes`

 ```
 make deploy
 ```

+Once above command is executed, it performs the following actions

+1. Install the K3s
+2. Build a docker image
+3. Export the docker image to to K3s image repository
+4. Deploy the helm charts to the K3s Cluster

-Once above command is executed, 3 instances of the application will be deployed in 3 different namespaces for each customer
+3 instances of the application will be deployed in 3 different namespaces for each customer

+---

 ## 1. Assumptions Made